mlochbaum/BQN/doc/shift.md

 ## Sequence processing with shifts

-When working with a sequence of data such as text, daily measurements, or audio data, shift functions are generally the best way to handle the concept of "next" or "previous" in the data.
-In the following example `s` is shown alongside the shifted-right data `»s`, and each element is compared to the previous with `-⟜»`, which we see is the inverse of `` +` ``.
+When working with a sequence of data such as text, daily measurements, or audio data, shift functions are generally the best way to handle the concept of "next" or "previous".
+In the following example `s` is shown alongside the shifted-right data `»s`, and each element is compared to the previous with `-⟜»`, which we see is the inverse of Plus [Scan](scan.md) `` +` ``.

         s ← 1‿2‿2‿4‿3‿5‿6
         s ≍ »s